 Tampa is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The citizens of Tampa are very well educated compared to the average community in the nation: 34.79% of adults in Tampa have a bachelor's degree or even advanced degree.

 The per capita income in Tampa in 2010 was $30,269, which is upper middle income relative to Florida and the nation.
 This equates to an annual income of $121,076 for a family of four.
 However, Tampa contains both very wealthy and poor people as well.

 Tampa is an extremely ethnically-diverse city.
 The people who call Tampa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tampa residents report their race to be White, followed by Black or African-American.
 Tampa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 23.41% of the city’s residents.
 Important ancestries of people in Tampa include Irish, English, Italian, and French .